ruetten/Intelligent-Drone-Sim/README.md

-# GA-Drones
+# Intelligent -Drones
-Experiment with creating genetic algorithm based search methods for networks of drones
+Experiment with creating machine learning based search methods for networks of drones